 Certain cancers have large numbers of receptors on their surface, called epidermal growth factor receptors (EGFRs).
 When the receptors are activated, they trigger the cancer cells to grow.
 Panitumumab locks on to the EGFRs.
 This stops them stimulating the cancer cells to grow.
 It is most likely to work for cancers with large numbers of EGFRs on their surface.

 When treating bowel cancer, panitumumab only works on bowel cancers that have a normal RAS gene.
 Before panitumumab is used, doctors test the bowel cancer cells for changes (mutations) in the RAS gene.

 Back to top

-Panitumumab is licensed to treat people with bowel cancer that has spread to other areas of the body (advanced or metastatic cancer).
-It can be used:
+Panitumumab can be used to treat people with bowel cancer that has spread to other areas of the body (advanced or metastatic cancer).

 How panitumumab is given